naresy/Mysql_leetcode/README.md

 <h1>LeetCode MySQL Solutions</h1>

 <h2>Overview</h2>
-<p>This repository contains my solutions to various SQL problems on LeetCode.
-Each solution is written in MySQL and includes detailed comments to explain the logic and approach used to solve the problem.
-The goal of this repository is to demonstrate problem-solving skills, proficiency in SQL, and understanding of database concepts.</p>
+<p>This repository contains my solutions to various SQL and Python problems on LeetCode.
+Each solution is written in MySQL or Python, with detailed comments explaining the logic and approach used to solve the problem.
+The goal of this repository is to demonstrate problem-solving skills, proficiency in SQL and Python, and a strong understanding of database and programming concepts.</p>

 <h2>Repository Structure</h2>
 <p>The repository is organized into directories based on the categories or types of problems available on LeetCode.
 Each directory contains solutions to problems under that category.</p>